 I always keep my eye out for the perfect appetizer recipes that I can make in a pinch.
-It needs to be a recipe that will be a huge hit, have really food flavor, and come together quickly.
+It needs to be a recipe that will be a huge hit, has really good flavor, and comes together quickly.

-This caramelized onion dip recipe with crispy bacon bits is exactly that!
+This caramelized onion dip recipe with crispy bacon bits is precisely that!
+Not only is it an easy appetizer, but it's also been one of my best crowd-pleaser dishes.

 What You'll Learn In This Recipe